phammanhhungGitHub/Hello-World/README.md

 # Hello-World
-My name is PMH Today is 11/04/2020 and is the first day I use GitHub This repo named Hello World and this branch named edit
+My name is PMH.
+Today is 11/04/2020 and is the first day I use GitHub.
+This repo named Hello World!